dtanner/dantanner/content/post/kotlin-v-java.md

 seen.
 That's a recurring theme in many of the features; Kotlin makes it easy to write concise and stable code.
 This one's just really really important in my opinion, and is worth the price of admission on its own.

+_**You could stop reading this article now and that's enough reason alone to use Kotlin in my opinion.**_

 Official docs on null safety [here](https://kotlinlang.org/docs/null-safety.html).

 ## Some of my favorite features
 Now for some reasons I really enjoy writing Kotlin.
-There are plenty of other features I'm not mentioning, but these are the favorites that come to mind.
+There are plenty of other features, but these are the favorites that come to mind.

 ### Collection functions
 There's a _ton_ of them, and they're powerful and pragmatic.